 - A better quality mattress is equipped with air circulation and cooling capabilities.

-- Mattress comes with a warranty, so you claim it in case of any issue.
+- The mattress comes with a warranty, so you claim it in case of any issues.

 Do crib mattresses expire?